 If you need to find a place to stay temporarily, before taking out a lease on a flat, click here to browse through the list of licensed hotels and guesthouses and youth hostels in Hong Kong.
 Note that Hong Kong law requires that guesthouses and youth hostels obtain a license issued by the Office of Licensing Authority (OLA) under the Home Affairs Department before commencing business.
 It is always in your best interests to stay exclusively at guesthouses and youth hostels that are licensed and monitored by the government.
 To identify licensed guesthouses, look for the OLA logo.

-Off-campus Peer Support Accommodation (OPSA) is a new programme launched in 2016/17, aiming to promote student integration through off-campus living experience and build a CityU off-campus community.
+Off-campus Peer Support Ambassadors (OPSA) is a new programme launched in 2016/17, aiming to promote student integration through off-campus living experience and build a CityU off-campus community.
 A team of undergraduate students are recruited and trained to serve as Student Hosts to provide peer support to all incoming exchange students and non-local undergraduate students living off campus.
 OPSA will proactively reach out to non-local undergraduate and exchange students living out of campus through:

 For more details, please visit OPSA website.